JohnPMills/academic-kickstart/content/talk/sips/index.md

 event_url = "https://www.improvingpsych.org/SIPS2019/"

 # Abstract.
 What's your talk about?
 abstract = "Whilst there has been a great deal of attention focused within the anti-doping literature on moral processes, existing evidence has been heavily influenced by Kohlberg’s Moral Development Theory.
 Unlike moral pluralists such as James (1909/1987), Kohlberg (1971, p.
 232) argued that “Virtue is ultimately one, not many [processes], and it is always the same ideal form regardless of climate or culture”.
 This absolutist view of morality argues that certain acts are inherently right or wrong.
-However, such a position has been heavily criticised for failing to account for cultural differences (Gilligan,1982, Greene & Haidt, 2002).
-This project proposes to examine the moral mechanisms that underpin doping intentions across cultures so than bespoke value-based anti-doping training programmes may be developed."
+However, such a position has been heavily criticised for failing to account for cultural differences (Gilligan 1982, Greene & Haidt, 2002).
+This project proposes to examine the moral mechanisms that underpin doping intentions across cultures so that a bespoke value-based anti-doping training programmes may be developed."

 # Summary.
 An optional shortened abstract.
-summary = "This project proposes to examine the moral mechanisms that underpin doping intentions across cultures so than bespoke value-based anti-doping training programmes may be developed."
+summary = "This project proposes to examine the moral mechanisms that underpin doping intentions across cultures so that a bespoke value-based anti-doping training programmes may be developed."

 # Is this a featured talk? (true/false)
 featured = false